AspiringDeveloper3/shriteqdotted/README.md

 ## Tech Stack
 We have both a hardware machine prototype that helps convert digital media to tactile dots that can be read by the visually impaired and also a website that serves as a platform for us to showcase our product to the world.<br>
-The hardware has been covered in the presentation and as for the website, the Tech Stack is mainly React.js along with Bootstrap and FontAwesome for external styling.
+The hardware has been designed using catia (v5) and then 3d printed.
+As for the website, the Tech Stack is mainly React.js along with Bootstrap and FontAwesome for external styling.
 We do not have a backend as of now since our main focus is the prototype and hence, it's a purely front-end based application.

 ## The Founders<br>